 The Step Light switch makes it possible to turn off the step lights if the step is to remain in the extended position for a time.

-If it is desirable for the step to be left in the extended position, for repeated trips into the coach, the Step switch may be used.
+If it is desirable for the step to be left in the extended position, for repeated trips into the coach, the Step Master may be switched.